 Recent research suggests a similar need for CREDs in beliefs about intangible entities, such as God or germs (Harris & Koenig, 2006; Harris, Pasquini, Duke, Asscher, & Pons, 2006).

-352 This work shows that children only express beliefs in intangible entities that adults' behavior 353 seems to "endorse."
-Adults in this subculture pray to God, attend rituals, and tell children to 354 pray.
-Adults also refuse to eat dropped food and force children to wash their hands, while 355 expressing a concern for germs.
-To the learner, these are CREDs indicating adults actually hold 356 beliefs in God and germs.
-Meanwhile, entities that do not inspire CREDs in adults, such as 357 mermaids, are not strongly believed in by children.
-While only suggestive, such findings are 358 consistent with the idea that our capacities for cultural learning may have been shaped to weigh 359 a model's CREDs in adopting and committing to culturally transmitted representations.
+This work shows that children only express beliefs in intangible entities that adults' behavior seems to "endorse."
+Adults in this subculture pray to God, attend rituals and tell children to pray.
+Adults also refuse to eat dropped food and force children to wash their hands, while expressing a concern for germs.
+To the learner, these are CREDs indicating adults actually hold beliefs in God and germs.
+Meanwhile, entities that do not inspire CREDs in adults, such as mermaids, are not strongly believed in by children.
+While only suggestive, such findings are consistent with the idea that our capacities for cultural learning may have been shaped to weigh a model's CREDs in adopting and committing to culturally transmitted representations.

-360 Part II: How do credibility enhancing displays affect cultural evolution?
+4. Part II: How do CREDs affect cultural evolution?

-361 If indeed our species is endowed with a CRED-bias in cultural learning, what 362 implications does this have for cultural evolution?
-How might this influence the kinds of stable 363 cultural phenomena we observe across societies?
-Could it explain the widespread and unusual 364 nature of the costly displays such as animal sacrifice, subincision, scarification, self-mutilation, 365 or tattooing?
+If indeed our species is endowed with a CRED bias in cultural learning, what implications does this have for cultural evolution?
+How might this influence the kinds of stable cultural phenomena we observe across societies?
+Could it explain the widespread and unusual nature of costly displays such as animal sacrifice, subincision, scarification, self-mutilation or tattooing?

-366 Building on standard cultural evolutionary approaches, this model adds a cognitive 367 mechanism that weighs CREDs to success-biased transmission.
-Cultural learners, in figuring 368 out who to learn from, consider both a model's success and whether the model's expressed 369 belief is also supported by a CRED.
-The model focuses on the coevolution of two different kinds 370 of mental representations, a belief (θ) and practice or display (x).
-For simplicity, the model 371 assumes that both θ and x are discrete dichotomous variables, taking on values of either 0 or 1.
-372 To make this as stark as possible, I assume the two variants of belief θ (0 or 1) possess no 373 independent differences that impact their likelihood of transmission.
-Neither representational 374 variant, in and of itself, differentially affects model success nor does either possess a content 375 bias that independently favors one variant over the other.
+Building on standard cultural evolutionary approaches, this model adds a cognitive mechanism that weighs CREDs to the usual assumption of success-biased transmission.
+Cultural learners, in figuring out who to learn from, consider both a model's success and whether the model's expressed belief is also supported by a CRED.
+The formal model focuses on the coevolution of two different kinds of mental representations, a belief (θ) and practice/display (x).
+For simplicity, the model assumes that both θ and x are discrete dichotomous variables, taking on values of either 0 or 1.
+To make this as stark as possible, I assume the two variants of belief θ (0 or 1) possess no independent differences that impact their likelihood of transmission.
+Neither representational variant, in and of itself, differentially affects model success nor does either possess a content bias that independently favors one variant over the other.
 In terms of direct effects, θ is neutral.
-376 The belief θ can be transmitted verbally (e.g., God is watching), without cost.
+The belief θ can be transmitted verbally (e.g., God is watching), without cost.